11 Tips for Selling Luxury Homes Quickly (and Without Any Price Drops)

 1. Know what you’re up against

-The Institute for Luxury Home Marketing of Dallas, Texas, which since 2003 has trained real estate agents to better serve affluent buyers and sellers, said that luxury single-family homes spent a median 54 days on the market in August.
-(These homes had a median sale price of about $1.4 million and an average size of about 3,700 square feet.)
+According to the Institute for Luxury Home Marketing of Dallas, Texas, luxury single-family homes spent a median of 41 days on the market in January 2025.
+These homes had a median sale price of about $1.3 million.

-“They come in knowing that’s the price point they’re looking for… It’s just a matter of walking into the home in their taste and the location,” said Ida Schwartz, a top selling agent in Miami Beach, Florida with 18 years of experience.
+“They come in knowing that’s the price point they’re looking for… It’s just a matter of walking into the home in their taste and the location,” said Ida Schwartz, a top-selling agent in Miami Beach, Florida with over 20 years of experience.
 Schwartz, a luxury specialist, said about 70 percent of her sales are $1 million and up.

 2. Work with a real estate agent who has experience in the luxury market